LeWare6/IBMLastCourse/README.md

 # SpaceX launch analysis

-**Capstone project from IBM Data Science Professional Certificate on Coursera.**
+**Capstone project from

-This project served as an opportunity for me to apply the skills I acquired during the various courses I completed over a span of approximately five months.
+This project served as an opportunity for me to apply the skills I acquired during the IBM Data Science Professional Certificate I completed over a span of approximately five months.
 By utilizing real-world datasets, I extracted, cleaned, explored, and analyzed data to gain valuable insights.

 ## Problem Statement